ccdcoe/CDMCS/Moloch/wise/README.md

 ### Tasks

 If your testing pcaps have truncated data, you can tell moloch to ingore it with `readTruncatedPackets=true` in main `config.ini`.

-  * Putting it all together is left as an exercise to the reader;
+  * Tasks should be achievable by following the snippets and with minimal help from google, only API usage and variable creation, so no fancy stuff here;
+  * **Advanced** tasks are for those who have prior JavaScript/nodejs experience, basic scripting skill and basic understanding about sync/async/callbacks expected;
+  * Final **brainteaser** is for very advanced users who find basic plugin writing trivial, crativity and basic programming skill expected.

+  * Implement the `source.useful.js`, read the sections not to mix up important snippets with alternative examples;
   * SomewhatUsefulSource is still pretty useless as data is pretty much hardcoded;
     * Load data periodically from a json file instead;
       * User should be able to configure the file location;